maggiedriggs/maggiedriggs.github.io/_projects/Yahtzee/index.md

 layout: post
 title: Yahtzee Cartesian Motion System
 description:
-    The assignment was to make a 2.5 degrees of freedom system to perform a task of choice.
-In a team of 4, it was decided to create Yahtzee, where the dice are picked up and vibrated to simulate rolling dice.
+    The assignment was to make a 2.5 degrees of freedom system to perform a task of choice, chosen as Yahtzee.
+The dice are picked up and vibrated to simulate rolling dice.
 skills:
   - Interfacing MKS Base Board
   - 3D Printing